Satesh1010/Employee_Management_System-util/1_Requirement/README.md

  * It is easy to store records of each and every employees.

  **Weakness**:
- * They system may crash if their are more number of users.
+ * It gives a servor error while generating mutiples number of employee details at a time.

  **Opportunity**:
  * It allows a big orgnanization to maintain the employees records without phyiscal records.